RamirezAlex/React-Redux-Starter-Kit/README.md

-# What is the React + Redux Starter Kit
+# What is this and how do I use it?
-The purpose of this starter kit is...
-TBD

-# How to use this Starter Kit
 This starter kit is a combination of best practices, app boilerplates/folder structures, tooling, deployment, do's and don'ts, and more for building apps with React + Redux as the frontend stack.
 Take the whole thing, take parts of it, make it your own, and let us know if it can be improved!

 # Development